deerings/deerings/README.md

 -->
 - 🔭 I work at Sleep, Tactical Efficiency, and Endurance Lab (STEEL) at Naval Health Research Center in Point Loma, CA.
 - 🧑🏻‍🎓 I’m a second-year Masters student at the UCSD Halıcıoğlu Data Science Institute.
+- 🌱 I'm currently learning about data mining on the web and data visualization.

-- 📫 How to reach me: sdeering@ucsd.edu
+- 📫 How to reach me: deering.sean@gmail.com